A Day at the Blue Lagoon in Iceland!

 - Get a Massage: Massages are available at the Lagoon ~ but they’re pricey (you can get cheaper ones in Reykjavik)

-- Relax in the Sauna: Close to the “Face Mask” bar, on the left side of the Lagoon near the waterfall, are wet and dry saunas if you need a break from the water.
+- Relax in the Sauna: Close to the “Face Mask” bar, on the left side of the Lagoon near the waterfall, are wet & dry saunas, if you need a break from the water.

-- Take a Waterfall Picture: Immerse yourself underneath the waterfall and have your friends snap a picture!
+- Take a Waterfall Picture: Immerse yourself underneath the waterfall & have your friends snap a photo!

 GWTW Tip: Only bring waterproof phones or cameras into the Lagoon!
-Don’t even think about bringing your IPhone without bulletproof, water-tight casing.
-I brought in my Go Pro with its airtight, waterproof housing ~ and it worked perfectly.
+Don’t even think about bringing your smart phone without bulletproof, water-tight casing.
+I brought my Go Pro with its airtight, waterproof housing ~ & it worked perfectly.
 Also, if you can avoid it ~ don’t wear glasses in the Lagoon!
-I did my first morning, and regretted it.
-Because of the rain and wind, I was constantly taking them off and cleaning them.
+I did my first morning, & regretted it.
+Because of rain & wind, I was constantly taking them off & cleaning them.
 Total pain in the butt.
 Wear contacts or leave glasses in the locker room.

 In a word: YES.
-If you choose to get your hair wet (like I did the first time around), your hair will feel coarse and stiff for days, possibly weeks afterward!
-I was so distressed, I actually wrote an entire post on this very topic!
-It’s called How to Fix Blue Lagoon Hair ~ which you can read here.
-I spent two weeks after getting my hair wet in the Lagoon, feeling like I had horse hair.
+If you get your hair wet (like I did), your hair will likely feel stiff for days, possibly weeks after!
+I was so distressed, I actually wrote an entire post on how to fix Blue Lagoon hair ~ which you can read here.
+I spent two weeks after the Lagoon feeling like I had horse hair.
 Not cute!

-The short answer is: you need to bring shampoo and conditioner that do NOT have protein in them!
-(Most, I found, do.)
-I eventually used a charcoal shampoo (charcoal pulls out impurities) and an Herbal Essences conditioner (with zero protein in it) that did the trick, and got my hair back to normal.
+The short answer is: you need to bring shampoo & conditioner that DON’T have protein in them!
+(Most do.)
+I found a charcoal shampoo (that pulls out impurities) & an Herbal Essences conditioner (with zero protein in it) that did the trick, & got my hair back to normal.
 I also wished I’d brought deep conditioner to Iceland.
-After using deep conditioner, my hair really felt soft again.
+After using, my hair really felt soft again.

 Enjoy the Blue Lagoon!

-Whenever you visit Iceland, enjoy your trip to the Blue Lagoon!
-Some bloggers don’t recommend it, saying that it’s too expensive and too touristy.
-It is both of those things ~ however, if you can fit it in your budget, I believe it’s a must.
-Other hot springs are cheaper, and while some are also scenic ~ none are like the Blue Lagoon.
+Enjoy your day at the Blue Lagoon!
+Some bloggers don’t recommend it, saying that it’s too expensive & too touristy.
+It is both of those things, but if you can fit it in your budget: I believe it’s a must.
+Other hot springs are cheaper, & some are very scenic ~ but none are like the Blue Lagoon.
 So, if you can afford it, GO!
 And tell me about your experience in the comments below…it’s always great to hear other points of view!